-We have compiled a list of healthcare service delivery institutions, health professional education programs and organizations that already use and/or promote a social accountability framework.
+We have compiled a list of health care service delivery institutions, health professional education programs and organizations that already use and/or promote a social accountability as an equity-oriented health policy strategy.

 Institutions that Apply or Promote Social Accountability